Vinnytsia

 The city's roots date back to the Middle Ages.
 It was under Lithuanian and Polish control for centuries.
-During 1653-1667, Vinnytsia was a regimental city of the Hetman state, and in 1793 it was ceded to the Russian Empire.
-During the 1930s and early 1940s the city was the site of massacres, first during Stalin's purges and then during the Holocaust in Ukraine and the Nazi occupation.
+From 1653 to 1667, Vinnytsia was a regimental city of the Hetman state, and in 1793, it was ceded to the Russian Empire.
+During the 1930s and early 1940s, the city was the site of massacres, first during Stalin's purges and then during the Holocaust in Ukraine and the Nazi occupation.
 A Cold War–era airbase was located near the city.
 Currently, Vinnytsia is developing as one of the most comfortable cities for life in independent Ukraine.